 The Hope College Department of Communication offers a premier undergraduate learning experience in communication.
-Join us to discover the central, complex role of communication in society.
-Our students learn to communicate effectively across multiple contexts — in civic life, across cultures, in workplaces and in relationships.
+Join us to discover the central, complex role of communication in society and learn to communicate effectively across multiple contexts — in civic life, across cultures, in workplaces and in relationships.

 With a degree in communication from Hope, you’re showcasing your commitment to ethical, competent communication.
 And you'll be well prepared to create and share meaning for the common good.

 - Learn to communicate effectively

-Students receive intensive faculty mentorship by collaborating on research and media projects, and students can use our state-of-the-art television studios and media labs to boost their creativity and technical skills.
+Receive intensive faculty mentorship by collaborating on research and media projects, and use our state-of-the-art television studio and media labs to boost your creativity and technical skills.

 - Dig deep into research-based inquiry

 Research is a hallmark of Hope’s curriculum — and ours.
 Communication majors are required to take Quantitative Methods in Communication Research (COMM 280) and — depending on your academic and career interests — either COMM 260 Rhetorical Methods in Communication Research or COMM 270 Qualitative Methods in Communication Research.
 All of our elective courses combine theory and application.
-You’ll build a close working relationship with the professors through research collaborations.
+You’ll have opportunities to build close working relationships with your professors through research collaborations.

 - Become an ethical leader

 Our courses prepare you for ethical decision-making.
 In courses such as Intergroup Dialogue and Small Group Communication, you will lead discussions on difficult issues and understand how to communicate ethically both in small teams and across cultures.

 - Develop cultural competency

 At Hope, we prepare students to become global citizens.
-In addition to courses such as Intergroup Dialogue, Intercultural Communication and Gender Communication, students can participate in off-campus study programs led by faculty members in diverse locations, like the United Kingdom, Ireland, South Africa and South Korea.
+In addition to courses such as Intergroup Dialogue, Intercultural Communication and Gender Communication, students can participate in off-campus study programs led by faculty members in diverse locations, like the United Kingdom, South Africa, Japan, and South Korea.